nestjs/docs.nestjs.com/content/recipes/prisma.md

 > warning **Notice** In the real-world applications you will create more complex data models.
 For more information about data modeling in Prisma click [here](https://www.prisma.io/features/data-modeling/).

 By typing `prisma playground` you can open the Prisma GraphQL playground.
-Feel free to send queries and mutations.

 #### Create the client